kremalicious/blog/_src/_posts/2012-05-15-wp-icons-template.markdown

 The psd is sliced for multiple sprites.
 You’re of course encouraged to make only one sprite out of it, this just made it more universal for the following code examples.
 When you’re finished designing the icons just hide the background layers and use Save for Web in Photoshop to export the sliced areas.
 Running them through ImageOptim or something like that afterwards is a good idea.

 ## Implementation, or: Ignore The Codex

 While `register_post_type()` and `add_menu_page()` let you define a URL for an icon this doesn’t allow for controlling hover or @2x assets.
 That’s because this will put the icon as an `img` element into the menu as opposed to the icons for the built-in items (they’re css background images from sprites).
 Furthermore, WordPress will add a default opacity to all img elements in the admin menu, with 100% opacity only on hover.

 So when using this template with all those icons, I suggest you use the following snippets in your functions.php instead.
 Yes, I’m telling you to ignore the codex.
 But this is the only way to get what we want:

   * hover state consistent to WordPress default menu behavior
   * control the display of the various image sizes for high-dpi devices with css media queries

 So the following code just injects a stylesheet snippet into the `<head>` of all admin pages.
 This is a modification of [Randy Jensen’s code idea](http://randyjensenonline.com/thoughts/wordpress-custom-post-type-fugue-icons/).

-You can always to refer to the inline commented versions of these snippets in the [github repository](https://github.com/kremalicious/wp-icons-template).
+You can always refer to the inline commented versions of these snippets in the [github repository](https://github.com/kremalicious/wp-icons-template).

 ### Custom Post Type Icons

 WordPress automatically puts an ID around your new menu item which contains the name of your custom post type (the $post_type parameter in `register_post_type()`).
 Just change this to your own post type name:

-[php gutter="true"]<?php
+{% highlight php %}

+<?php
 /**
  * Custom Post Type Icon for Admin Menu & Post Screen */